Yom Kippur War: Post-war battles

-On the morning of October 26, the Egyptian Third Army violated the ceasefire by attempting to break through the surrounding Israeli forces.
+On the morning of 26 October, the Egyptian Third Army violated the ceasefire by attempting to break through the surrounding Israeli forces.
 The attack was repulsed by Israeli air and ground forces.
 The Egyptians also made minor gains in attacks against Sharon's forces in the Ismailia area.
 The Israelis reacted by bombing and shelling priority targets in Egypt, including command posts and water reserves.
 The front was quieter in the Second Army's sector in the northern canal area, where both sides generally respected the ceasefire.

-Though most heavy fighting ended on October 28, the fighting never stopped until January 18, 1974.
+Though most heavy fighting ended on 28 October, the fighting never stopped until 18 January 1974.
 Israeli Defense Minister Moshe Dayan stated that:

 The IDF acknowledged the loss of 14 soldiers during this postwar period.
 Egyptian losses were higher, especially in the sector controlled by Ariel Sharon, who ordered his troops to respond with massive firepower to any Egyptian provocation.
 Some aerial battles took place, and the Israelis also shot down several helicopters attempting to resupply the Third Army.

 Final situation on the Egyptian front

 By the end of the war, the Israelis had advanced to positions some 101 kilometres from Egypt's capital, Cairo, and occupied 1,600 square kilometres west of the Suez Canal.
-They had also cut the Cairo-Suez road and encircled the bulk of Egypt's Third Army.
+They had also cut the Cairo–Suez road and encircled the bulk of Egypt's Third Army.
 The Israelis had also taken many prisoners after Egyptian soldiers, including many officers, began surrendering in masses towards the end of the war.
 The Egyptians held a narrow strip on the east bank of the canal, occupying some 1,200 square kilometres of the Sinai.
 One source estimated that the Egyptians had 70,000 men, 720 tanks and 994 artillery pieces on the east bank of the canal.
 However, 30,000 to 45,000 of them were now encircled by the Israelis.

 Despite Israel's tactical successes west of the canal, the Egyptian military was reformed and organized.
 Consequently, according to Gamasy, the Israeli military position became "weak" for different reasons:

 Egypt wished to end the war when it realized that the IDF canal crossing offensive could result in a catastrophe.
 The Egyptians' besieged Third Army could not hold on without supply.
 The Israeli Army advanced to 100 km from Cairo, which worried Egypt.
-The Israeli army had open terrain and no opposition to advance further to Cairo; had they done so, Sadat's rule might have ended.
+However, claims that Israel would be able to reach Cairo are largely exaggerated.
+By the end of the 1973 Yom Kippur War, despite Israeli forces crossing the Suez Canal, Egypt maintained significant armored reserves west of the Canal.
+Several mechanized and armored divisions, positioned around Cairo and Fayid, were prepared to counter any Israeli advance.
+The presence of these forces, along with Egyptian air defenses, prevented further Israeli penetration toward Cairo.